-So, if you need to meet some special dietary needs, head on over to Austin, where you’ll find plenty of allergy-friendly & vegan restaurants to support your lifestyle.
+So, if you need to meet some special dietary needs, head over to Austin, where you’ll find plenty of allergy-friendly & vegan restaurants to support your lifestyle.
 Plus, if you want drinks to go with your food, we can tell you where to find the best margaritas, breweries, and dive bars.

 And, AptAmigo can help you find your next home here for free.
 Let us know what you want in your luxury apartment, and we promise to deliver.

 Related to Vegan Restaurants in Austin: Austin’s Best Dim Sum & What to Know About Moving to Austin

 Where to Eat if You Have Dietary Needs

 Address: 4801 Burnet Road, Austin, TX 78756 & 1700 S Lamar Blvd., Austin, TX 78704

 Neighborhood: Rosedale & Zilker